 I recall a conversation I had with a pentecostal lady, who liked to quote to me Romans 11:29, which reads: “For the gifts and calling of God are without repentance.”

 She thought this was about speaking in tongues, even though the word tongues doesn’t appear anywhere in the chapter.
 In the context, Paul is writing about the nation of Israel being grafted back in again to God’s plan of salvation, during the Tribulation and therefore God’s love for Israel is forever, and without repentance (Jer.
 31:35-36).

 Another text which is sometimes cited is Romans 12:3-8.
 But again in this Scripture, the word tongues is never mentioned or even implied.

 We must, however, be grateful for the input that former charismatics have been able to share on this subject.
 I have listened to at least two testimonies from such people, who claimed terrible peer pressure to ‘speak in tongues’ and make regular ‘prophecies.’

 Regrettably, too many people make the Bible match their feelings when in reality they should be using the Bible to test their feelings and experiences.

 I wish to finish my article, with Isaiah’s prophetic words on this whole tongues/ecumenical/charismatic movement, and how best to avoid it, with three cross-references from the NT: “But the word of the LORD was unto them precept upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little; that they might go, and fall backward [John 18:6], and be broken [Matt.
 21:44], and snared [Rom.
-11:9], and taken [2 Tim.
-2:16])” (Is.
-28:13.)
+11:9], and taken” [2 Tim.
+2:16] (Is.
+28:13).